 A recent survey by Strategies to End Homelessness (formerly known as the Cincinnati/Hamilton County Continuum of Care for the Homeless) found 776 individuals [in greater Cincinnati] that were homeless on a particular winter night, either on the streets or in shelters.
 Thirty-three percent of that population was families with children.
 This survey did not take into account the families that were living temporarily on a friend’s couch, in their sister’s living room, or squatting in an abandoned property.
 Anecdotal evidence indicates that many women with children are in unstable temporary housing, threatened with living on the streets or in shelters should the housing arrangement be suddenly terminated.

-In a conversation in March of 2012 the operator of Grace Place, a small transitional housing provider on the west side of Cincinnati, told the founders of Lydia’s House that the pressures to house more women, with and without children, were considerable.
+In a conversation in March of 2012 the operator of Grace Place, a small transitional housing provider on the west side of Cincinnati, told the founders of Lydia’s House that the pressures to house more women with children were considerable.
 “The phone calls never stop,” she said.
 “There are so many women out there who need a place to stay … we’re constantly turning people away.
 We don’t have the capacity.”